 We send out bills on a rotating basis throughout the month according to the cycle billing schedule.
-Bills are mailed approximately 1 week after the read date for each cycle.
-For more information regarding cycle billing, please click here.
+Bills are mailed approximately one week after the read date for each cycle.
+Additional cycle billing information.

 Show All Answers